lucj/k0s-family/content/k0s/multi-nodes/_index.md

 ```

 {{< callout type="info" >}}
-As `k0s-1` was configured as a control-plane only Node, it does not appear in this list which only shows the worker Nodes.
+As `k0s-1` was configured as a control plane only Node, it does not appear in this list which only shows the worker Nodes.
 {{< /callout >}}

 ## Cleanup